National Defense Brotherhood: Background

-As Japan's outlook in World War II became increasingly bleak in 1944, Nobusuke Kishi, at that time a cabinet minister without portfolio in the cabinet of Prime Minister Hideki Tōjō, came to be convinced that the war against the United States was unwinnable under Tōjō's policies.
+Nobusuke Kishi had risen through the 1930s as one of the reform bureaucrats who directed the state-led industrialization of Manchukuo.
+There, he cooperated with there with proponents of Total National Mobilization within the army's Tōseiha (control faction), including Akinaga Tsukizo, Suzuki Teiichi, and Ikeda Sumihisa.
+In 1940–41, after right-wing critics of Prince Konoe's New Order economic reforms accused Kishi's Cabinet Planning Board proposals of being a Marxist "red revolution," Kishi was forced to resign as Minister of Commerce and Industry and went into temporary exile in Manchuria, returning to Tōjō's cabinet in 1941.
+As Japan's outlook in World War II became increasingly bleak in 1944, Kishi, at that time a cabinet minister without portfolio in the cabinet of Prime Minister Hideki Tōjō, came to be convinced that the war against the United States was unwinnable under Tōjō's policies.
 In July 1944, during the political crisis caused by the Japanese defeat at the Battle of Saipan, Tōjō attempted to save his government from collapse by reorganizing his cabinet.
 However, Kishi refused a request to resign, telling Tōjō he would only resign if the prime minister also resigned along with the entire cabinet, saying a partial reorganization was unacceptable.
 Kishi's actions succeeded in bringing down the Tōjō cabinet and led directly to Tōjō's replacement as prime minister with General Kuniaki Koiso, but also plunged Japanese politics into chaos.